 You can use the icon button with the eye symbol to ignore an error.

 You have also the possibility to generally ignore specific checks.
-You can do so by going to your project settings page in the Control Center view and selecting the "SET ISSUES TO IGNORE" menu item in the extensions card.
+You can do so by navigating to your project settings page, in the "EDITOR, TM/MT, ORDERING" tab and clicking the "Issues to ignore" section in the "Cat settings" card.

 As this check is very performance intensive you will have to trigger this check manually.